 In a crockpot soup?
 Hm.

-But then I remembered he ate this Mason Jar Greek Quinoa Salad without complaining when I made it for lunch for him.
+But then I remembered he ate a Mason Jar Greek Quinoa Salad without complaining when I made it for lunch for him.
 And when I recently made a huge spinach strawberry walnut salad, I thought… Why not add quinoa to spinach salad, too?

 And so… I made a quinoa spinach salad.